JavanFriedel/github-slideshow/_posts/0000-01-02-JavanFriedel.md

 layout: slide
 title: "Welcome to Javan Friedel's slide!"
 ---
-This is my amazing slide (Reviewed)
+This is my amazing slide (Reviewed) :tda:
 Use the left arrow to go back!